mike-eziefule/Ezzy-school_management_api/README.md

 <!-- About the Blog. -->
 ## About Ezzy-school_manager_api

-This is a school manager API that helps education administrators manage all academic records and activities within their institution.
+This is a school manager API that helps educators manage all academic records and activities within their institution.
 The app caters for three set of users; the administrator, the staff and the students.

-All users are required to first sign up by entering an email, password and selecting a user type/role in this case "admin", "staff" or "student".
+All users are required to first sign up using a route specific to each user type by providing an email address and a password.
+Available user type includes "admin", "staff" and "student".

-Upon signup, user should be able to login by inputting provided email address and password entered during signup.
+Upon signup, user should be able to login using the email address and password provided during signup.

-All routes requires user to be logged in before they can perform other functionalities.
+All routes require users to be logged in before they can perform other functions.
 Some available functions includes:

 ### 1. THE LECTURERS:

 * Lecturers are to sign up using the staff signup route.

-* Upon signup and login: lecturers will be able to create a profile by entering their firstname, lastname and gender.
+* Upon signup and login, lecturers will be able to create a profile by entering their firstname, lastname and gender.
 A unique staff number will be automatically generated afterwards.

-* Lecturers are required to add/create the course/courses he/she will be curating by entering the course title and course code.
-This action must be completed before students can register courses.
+* Lecturers can then add/create the course/courses he/she will be curating by entering the course title and course code.
+This action must be completed before students can register for the courses.

 * Lecturers can edit any mistakes noticed during creation of course, this updated will be reflected across board.

+* Lecturers can also delete their course, provided no students have registered yet. hence, it is advisable to conclude course upload before student registration starts.

-* Lerturers can view students who registered for their course and grade those students accordingly.
+* Lecturers can view students who registered for their course and grade those students accordingly.

 * After grading, only admins can modify students results.

+* strict restrictions have been placed to confine lecturers manipulations to their courses and students alone, ie, lecturer A cannot modify, delete or grade students of lecturer B.

 ### 2. THE STUDENT: